The TAPS Twins.

-From here her monitoring included MCA dopplers, and whilst the TTTS stabilised, she was later diagnosed with TAPS.
+From here her monitoring included MCA dopplers, and whilst the TTTS stabilized, she was later diagnosed with TAPS.
 This was regularly monitored by the team at the LUMC.

-Mathilde (left) and Emilie (right) are the result of careful monitoring, research and intervention.
+Mathilde (left) and Emilie (right) are the results of careful monitoring, research, and intervention.
 This is what fuels their mother’s passion to talk about TAPS so that others can see their story, and get the same level of care.